-As synapses are developed in the back lobes of the brain, activity levels in the front lobe of the brain decrease.
+As synapses are developed in the back lobes of the brain activity levels in the front lobe of the brain decrease.
 In the front lobe of the brain are consequence evaluation, emotional regulation, and short term memory to name a few.
-As a result our kids' fear levels drop along with their ability to evaluate future consequences and they become more oppositional because of diminished emotional regulation.
+As a result our kids' fear drops along with their ability to evaluate future consequences.
+They become more oppositional because of their diminished emotional regulation.
 This is the reason so many parents wonder what happened to my sweet kid?

 Our research and coaching with parents and adolescents found that parents tend to interpret the changes they see in their sweet kids as issues they need to fix.
 They attempt to do so using the strategies and habits developed while parenting young children who are less emotional and oppositional than adolescents.
 This results in the commonly accepted breakdown in the parent adolescent relationship.

 Often parents do not perceive the breakdown as youth quickly learn to act a part for their parents to keep the relative peace.
 Rather the breakdown takes on the form of an emotional divorce on the part of youth from their parents.
 As a result, the predominant influence in their lives becomes their friends and the youth culture.

 Aligning their approach with the changes that occur in the adolescent brain can bring about powerful changes in the relationship, motivation, and influence parents and other adults have in students’ lives.
 Watch session one and two of the Secrets of Influential Parenting for free today.